 United is weighing the conversion of Airbus A350-1000s as it looks to replace its fleet of 747 jumbo jets.
 The carrier could switch to a smaller version of the aircraft, or even the mid-sized A330.
 That would dent Airbus’s order book, since United is the second-largest customer for the -1000 variant, which took its first flight last week.

 A mid-sized A330?
 What?
 So going from a newest generation aircraft to a previous generation jet?
 No way… But the more I think about it, the more it actually makes sense when taking United’s other moves as context.
 Although there were some delays, United has been replacing their 747 planes already with the new 777-300ER’s that come with the new Polaris business class seat and the delays seem to be over, at least for the time being.
 Additionally, United ordered 100 737 MAX 10 aircraft recently, actually adding four more 777-300ER orders at the same time.
 Add to this, that United is still to receive almost twenty 787 Dreamliners from Boeing.
 When I look at this scenario, the A330 doesn’t seem like a bad idea.
-United looks set for short haul and long haul by the jet orders just mentioned.
+United lseems to be set for short haul and long haul (which would be the market for the A350) by the jet orders just mentioned.

 The United 767 fleet, however, is aging quickly, as well as the versatile 757 fleet.
 Both are great but with competitors taking delivery of newer generation aircraft, United once again will fall behind.
 My guess is this A350-1000 order is the solution to the mid-range question mark that United faces in coming years.
 United may continue to bide their time which may in turn open up more possibilities.
 There are two enhanced versions of the A330, which may be a good replacement for long-haul 767 routes.
 Then again, United has begun retrofitting some 767 aircraft with the Polaris seat.
 Let’s see how many 767’s are retrofitted and that may give us a better idea of what the plans are.